manish-kj/Posit-HDL-Arithmetic/README.md

 ********************************************
 **IMPORTANT NOTE:
-An improved version of Posit Adder and Multiplier HDL Generator is provided at https://github.com/manish-kj/PACoGen .
-It also supports rounding to nearest method alogn with some other hardware optimizations.
-It also inlcudes a posit division generator using Newton-Raphson method.
+An improved version of "Posit Adder and Multiplier" HDL Generator is provided at https://github.com/manish-kj/PACoGen .
+It also supports "rounding to nearest" method along with some other hardware optimizations.
+It also inlcudes a "posit division generator" using Newton-Raphson method.
 It also provide a set of pipelined architecture HDL code for posit adder, multiplier and division.**
 ********************************************